s10mcow/powdertothepeople.tv/_posts/2019-05-30-Styled-Components.md

 ## Ease in including

 Wanna start to use styled components, easy jump right in! yarn or npm install them and away you go.
 No need to hook up post processor, or other complicated parts to the build pipe, less config === more fun.
-If you wanna start usin themes aka a colors JS file just wrap your base App.js component in a handy `ThemeProvider` tag.
+If you wanna start using themes aka a colors JS file just wrap your base App.js component in a handy `ThemeProvider` tag.

 ## Single Source of Truth